 The Alfama is the old hilly area of Lisbon, where the steep, cobblestone narrow streets seem to run off in every direction.
 Wrapped around the hill below St. George’s Fort, it was once the most upscale residential area of the city back in Moorish times.

 Even though its upscale residents moved elsewhere in the city long ago, the area still retains Casbah-like feeling and design.
-Its winding narrow streets and lanes are lined with compact homes, grocery stores, and little cafés, as well as Fado clubs that come alive long after the sun has set.
+See its winding narrow streets and lanes with their compact homes, grocery stores, and little cafés, as well as Fado clubs that come alive long after the sun has set.
 Wander about here, and you’ll feel like you’re walking about some little village that time has forgotten.

 St George’s Castle (Castelo de São Jorge), Another Place to Visit